William Le Lacheur: Education

 Once Le Lacheur had established a fleet of ships that were regularly making journeys between Costa Rica and London, he arranged with several Costa Rican families to take their sons to England for their education.
 This has been cited as a contributing factor to Costa Rica's economic success.

 In 1822, James Gerard (a Scottish mining prospector) and Richard Trevithick took two Costa Rican schoolboys José María Montealegre (a future president of Costa Rica 1859–1863) and his younger brother Mariano to a boarding school the UK; the elder studied medicine and became a surgeon at Aberdeen University.

 Le Lacheur "took young Costa Ricans to England and installed them in professional schools, fretting over them like a parent and taking them back to Costa Rica, prepared to fill important roles as professionals" (Wilton Nelson, 1985; cited by Julio Murray and John L. Kater Jr.

 This arrangement was also responsible for the introduction of the game of football to Costa Rica.

 Defence

 When William Walker, an American filibuster, attempted to invade Costa Rica in 1856, the Costa Rican government declared war.
 However, the march from the Costa Rican military base in San José to the northern border was an arduous one.
 Le Lacheur put his ships at the disposal of the Costa Rican military commanders to transport the army up the coast to the border so that they would arrive fit and ready to fight.
 As a result, they successfully repelled the filibusters.

 Memorials

 He is buried in a family grave on the western side of Highgate Cemetery in London.

 There is a memorial to Captain William Le Lacheur of Guernsey in the Church of the Good Shepherd in San José, Costa Rica.

 Postage stamps have been issued commemorating his achievements by both his native Guernsey (1997) and Costa Rica (1963).

+On 6 September 2022, a Blue Plaque was unveiled to William Le Lacheur at L'Epinel Farm, Rue de L'Epinel, Forest in Guernsey by the Bailiff of Guernsey, Sir Richard McMahon and the Costa Rican Ambassador to the United Kingdom, His Excellency Mr Rafael Ortiz Fábrega.